BiomedicalRGF

 How do we learn to implement PRF in our dental practice?

-We offer continuing education courses specifically focused on PRF and its application in dentistry.
+There are many hands-on PRF continuing education courses specifically focused on PRF and its application in oral and maxillofacial bony defects and dental extraction sites.
 These courses cover topics such as the science behind PRF, preparation techniques, clinical applications, and case studies.

 What is the equipment needed to use PRF in our practice?

-A centrifuge machine is essential for spinning blood samples to separate the different components and isolate the PRF, as well as the blood collection tubes and the PRF instruments.
+A centrifuge machine is essential for spinning blood samples to separate the different components and isolate the PRF.
+Biomedical RGF PRF system includes blood collection tubes, phlebotomy sets, and PRF instruments that are also required to process PRF.

 When will be the PRF-BRGF system available in the USA market?